 We condescend, we’re rude, we snap.
 And when they react in ways we don’t like, we blame them.

 It all goes back to us somehow.
-Start fresh and respect your kids as you would any other adult.
-When your kids see and feel your genuine respect, they’ll shower that right back at you.
+Start fresh and respect your child as you would any other adult.
+When she sees and feels your genuine respect, she’ll shower that right back at you.

 6. Praise positive actions